 What is divorce?

 Getting a divorce ends the legal contract of marriage.
-It is a piece of paper confirming that you are no longer married.
-It involves completion of paperwork and, unless contested, it is a purely administrative process.
+The process culminates in the making of a ‘final divorce order’, which is a document confirming that you are no longer married.
+It involves filling out a number of forms – these can be completed online or by sending paper forms in the post – and, unless contested, it is a purely administrative process.

-You may choose to deal with this aspect – the main suit – yourself and courts have made the process more user-friendly.
+You may choose to deal with this aspect – the main suit – yourself and the process is user-friendly.
 However, you should bear in mind that the forms if not completed correctly can be rejected by the court causing delay, additional stress and higher costs.

 “Excellent service dealing with a long and complicated situation.
 Great support when things seemed bleak, extremely well versed in all aspects that arose during my situation.
-If hadn’t been for the perseverance and confidence of my solicitor Annette Taylor I may have given up, therefore would never have got the excellent outcome she had worked so hard to achieve for me.”
-DP, October 2018
+If it hadn’t been for the perseverance and confidence of my solicitor I may have given up, therefore would never have got the excellent outcome she had worked so hard to achieve for me.”
+DP, Client

 What is the divorce procedure?

-However, either party to a divorce may be seriously prejudiced if Decree Absolute is granted before finances have been settled and you should therefore get legal advice on this point at an early stage – and before applying for the Decree Nisi if you are a Petitioner.
+Either party to a divorce may be seriously prejudiced if a final divorce order is made before finances have been settled by way of a financial remedy order and you should therefore take legal advice on this point at an early stage – and before applying for a conditional divorce order if you are the applicant.

 Divorce financial settlement

-If you and your spouse can agree on how to divide your finances, we can convert your agreement into a legally binding document known as a Consent Order application which you will both sign.
-This is then filed at court for the approval of a Judge after the Decree Nisi of divorce.
+If you and your spouse can agree on how to divide your finances, we can convert your agreement into a legally binding document known as a draft financial remedy order which you will both sign.
+This is then filed at court for the approval of a Judge after a conditional divorce order has been made.

 For more information about Divorce and Finances, please click here.